Floodgate: inference for model-free variable importance: Proofs for main text

 In the following, we first show \eqref{eq:2_thm:accuracy}.
 Recall the definitions in Algorithm \ref{alg:MOCK}, when $\mu(X,Z)\in \sigalg(Z)$, we have $ f(\mu_n)= L^{n}_{\alpha}(\mu_n)=0$, hence in the following we focus on the case where $\mu(X,Z)\notin \sigalg(Z)$.
 Note we have

 then since $f(\mu_n) - L^{n}_{\alpha}(\mu_n) \le s \left(\left|\left( \frac{\bar{R}}{\sqrt{V}} - f(\mu_n) \right) /s\right| + \frac{z_{\alpha}}{\sqrt{n}} \right) $, it suffices to show

-When conditioning on $\mu_n$, showing the above is quite straightforward: in the proof of Theorem \ref{thm:main}, we establish the asymptotic normality of $T$; we can also show $s$ converges in probability to $\tilde{\sigma}_0$ (which is the variance of the asymptotic normal distribution, as defined in \eqref{eq:sigma_tilde_def}).
-Unconditionally, we need slightly more work and the stated uniform moment conditions.
-The proof proceeds through verifying the following: note that by definition of bounded in probability, $T = O_{{P}}\left(n^{-1/2}\right)$ says for any $\eps>0$, there exists $M$ for which
+For given $\mu_n$, showing the above is quite straightforward: in the proof of Theorem \ref{thm:main}, we establish the asymptotic normality of $T$; we also show $s$ converges in probability to $\tilde{\sigma}_0$ (which is the variance of the asymptotic normal distribution, as defined in \eqref{eq:tsigma0_def}).
+For a sequence of working regression functions $\mu_n$, we need more work and the stated uniform moment conditions.
+The proof proceeds through verifying the following: note that by definition of bounded in probability, $T = O_{p}\left(n^{-1/2}\right)$ says for any $\eps>0$, there exists $M$ for which